ros2/design/articles/qos_configurability.md

 The user provided QoS callback will be internally used as a [parameters callback](https://github.com/ros2/rclcpp/blob/3a4ac0ca2093d12035070443692798b0c9f9da3a/rclcpp/include/rclcpp/node_interfaces/node_parameters_interface.hpp#L183), but we provide a more user-friendly interface.

+Note: The examples through this document are using `QosOverridingOptions` as a new argument in `create_publisher`/`create_subscription`.
+Instead of that, `QosOverridingOptions` will likely be integrated in the existing `PublisherOptions`/`SubscriptionOptions` structures.

 ## Analysis of parameter API features and limitations

 ### Read-only parameters